oXiiide/aimp-browser-overlay/README.md

 1. Put everything into one folder, open console there
 2. Create venv using `python -m venv venv`
 3. Activate venv using `venv\Scripts\Activate`
-4. Install requierments using `pip install -r requirements.txt`
+4. Install requirements using `pip install -r requirements.txt`

 Open AIMP player and then start through bat